DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 #### Benefits

-Scholarships offer more than just financial benefits.
-You may also receive:
+Scholarships are provided by charitable organisations with a passion for their subject area.

-* membership to the subject Professional Body
+They offer more than just financial financial benefits, including:

-* access to subject specialist events and webinars held by Professional Bodies
+* access to subject specialist events and webinars
 * online and face-to-face workshops across the country
 * mentoring and coaching
 * a community of ex-scholars, teachers and subject leaders